ajadekoya/Adekoya/README.md

 - 👋 Hi, I’m @Pajjay
 - 👀 I’m interested in getting better at coding and learning new languages
-- 🌱 I’m currently improving my skills in Python and PyTorch
+- 🌱 I’m currently improving my skills in Python, PyTorch, and SQL.
 - 💞️ I’m looking to collaborate on any new projects that can help me develop my abilities
 - 📫 Feel free to email ajadekoya@gmail.com